 - CORALS IN THE CLASSROOM – Part 2

 Part 2 of this two-part workshop will focus on the current state of coral reefs and the threats they are facing.
 In addition, you will learn how scientists study coral reefs and take part in a coral reef survey simulation.

 The cost of the training will be free to educators; however, there will be a $15 registration fee per person, which will be returned after attending the workshop.
 Reservations can be made by calling the aquarium at 410-576-3833.
 The registration deadline to attend both of the workshops is June 28.

 For information on the next workshop near you, sign up for our education newsletter.

 If you can’t make it to an in-person training, we have recorded a 30-minute professional development training that will walk you through everything you need to know to get started using the Coral Reef Ecology Curriculum in your classroom.

 Youth Ocean Conservation Summit

-We will be attending the 2016 Youth Ocean Conservation Summit on December 10 at Mote Marine Laboratory in Sarasota, FL!
+Amy Heemsoth will be a plenary speaker at the 2017 Youth Ocean Conservation Summit on April 23 at the National Aquarium in Baltimore, Maryland!
 Participants in this unique program will learn from students leading ocean conservation programs in their communities, have the opportunity to develop plans for their own ocean conservation projects, and take part in workshops and trainings designed to give them the skills needed to ensure the success of these projects.
-The event will feature a special screening of our award-winning film Coral Reefs: Trouble in Paradise.

-Find us there or follow the conference on social media using the hashtag #YOCS16.
+Find us there or follow the conference on social media using the hashtag #YOCS17.